 Mayer describes evidence that having the mental number line down is related to learning arithmetic.
 Cognitive research with 6-year old children first showed that those who knew the number line could learn simple arithmetic fairly easily.
 Those without number sense had much more trouble.
 It’s been estimated that half the entering students don’t have it.

 In a next step, cognitive researchers tried training kids on the mental number line.
 They used various games, such as comparing two dice to see which number is higher.
 They tested their ideas by comparing to a control group who did not receive the training.
 By end of the year, twice as many of trained students mastered basic arithmetic as did students in the control.
 The evidence showed the training to improve number sense was effective.

 This is but one example.
-Cognitive psychologists have conducted many studies that contribute to learning specific subjects in school.
+Cognitive psychologists have conducted myriad studies that contribute to learning specific subjects in school.

-Understanding the cognition underlying specific subjects and cognitive strategies are just two ways cognition has aided education so far.
+Improving our understanding of the cognition underlying specific subjects, and of the cognitive strategies people use to tackle challenging mental work are just two ways cognition has aided education so far.

 Other areas of improvement include new ways of assessing learning outcomes, new ways of thinking about intellectual ability (well beyond what IQ tests measure), and new ways of using computers for instruction.

-Cognition has also made contributions in numerous other fields, such as medical practice, jury decision-making in law, design of airplane cockpits and the dashboard in your car, making computers that anyone can use, marketing, and voter behavior in politics.
-At Global Cognition, we’ve recently been working on cognitive strategies for getting along in new cultures.
-And the list goes on.
-There’s a good bet that’s why the word is becoming increasingly popular and widely used.
-And perhaps even why you’re reading this article.
+Cognition has also made contributions in numerous other fields, such as medical practice, jury decision-making in law, , marketing, voter behavior in politics, the design of airplane cockpits and the dashboard in your car, making computers that anyone can use (and ones that can think for themselves).

 Image Credit: fdecomite